Previous dayApril 25, 2026Next day

 6.8 km99--✓ ReviewedUSGS →

-On April 25, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 3 km SSW of San Francisco Zoo, CA at 23:41 UTC.
+This magnitude 2.6 event was detected 3 km SSW of San Francisco Zoo, CA on April 25, 2026, with origin time 23:41 UTC.
 It arrived roughly 1 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
 99 people reported feeling the earthquake via the USGS Did You Feel It? system.
-At a depth of 6.8 km, the event was shallow crustal.
+The hypocenter lay at 6.8 km, placing this in the shallow crustal category.
 The epicenter is at 37.703°, -122.516°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25